 So far the trace formulas have been derived assuming that the system under consideration is bound.
 As we shall now see, we are in luck - the semiclassics of bound systems is all we need to understand the semiclassics for open, scattering systems as well.
 We start by a brief review of the quantum theory of elastic scattering of a point particle from a (repulsive) potential, and then develop the connection to the standard Gutzwiller theory for bound systems.
 We do this in two steps - first, a heuristic derivation which helps us understand in what sense density of states is "density", and then we sketch a general derivation of the central result of the spectral theory of quantum scattering, the Krein-Friedel-Lloyd formula.
-The end result is that we establish a connection between the scattering resonances (both positions and widths) of an open quantum system and the poles of the trace of the Green function, which we learned to analyze in earlier chapters.

-28.1 Density of states
+27.1 Density of states

-For a scattering problem the density of states (23.17) appear ill defined since formulas such as (27.6) involve integration over infinite spatial extent.
+For a scattering problem the density of states (23.17) appear ill defined since formulas such as (26.6) involve integration over infinite spatial extent.
 What we will now show is that a quantity that makes sense physically is the difference of two densities - the first with the scatterer present and the second with the scatterer absent.

 In nonrelativistic dynamics the relative motion can be separated from the center-of-mass motion.
 Therefore the elastic scattering of two particles can be treated as the scattering of one particle from a static potential V(q).
 We will study the scattering of a point-particle of (reduced) mass m by a short-range potential V(q), excluding inter alia the Coulomb potential.
-(The Coulomb potential decays slowly as a function of q so that various asymptotic approximations which apply to general potentials fail for it.)
 Although we can choose the spatial coordinate frame freely, it is advisable to place its origin somewhere near the geometrical center of the potential.
 The scattering problem is solved, if a scattering solution to the time-independent Schrödinger equation (23.5)

-$$\left(-\frac{\hbar^2}{2m}\frac{\partial^2}{\partial q^2} + V(q)\right)\phi{\vec{k}}(q) = E\phi{\vec{k}}(q)$$ (28.1)
+$$\left(-\frac{\hbar^2}{2m}\frac{\partial^2}{\partial q^2} + V(q)\right)\phi{\vec{k}}(q) = E\phi{\vec{k}}(q)$$ (27.1)